Salem numbers, spectral radii and growth rates of hyperbolic Coxeter groups: Salem numbers and growth rates

 one deduces that (see also \cite[Section 2]{Floyd})

 In general, the growth rate $\tau_G=\tau_P=1/R$ of $G$ (and of $P$) is an algebraic integer which, by results of Milnor and de la Harpe, is always strictly bigger than 1.
-By results of Floyd, Plotnick and Parry, the growth rate $\tau_P$ of a compact Coxeter polyhedron $P\subset\mathbb H^n$ with $n=2$ and $n=3$ is a \emph{Salem number}, that is, $\tau_P$ is a real algebraic integer $>1$ all of whose Galois conjugates have absolute value not greater than 1 and at least one of them has absolute value equal to 1.
+By results of Floyd, Plotnick and Parry (see also \cite{Komori}), the growth rate $\tau_P$ of a compact Coxeter polyhedron $P\subset\mathbb H^n$ with $n=2$ and $n=3$ is either a quadratic unit or a \emph{Salem number}, that is, $\tau_P$ is a real algebraic integer $>1$ all of whose Galois conjugates have absolute value not greater than 1 and at least one of them has absolute value equal to 1.

 The smallest Salem number known to date is Lehmer's number $\alpha_L\approx1.176281$ with minimal polynomial $L(t)=t^{10}+t^9-t^7-t^6-t^5-t^4-t^3+t+1$.
 By a result of E. Hironaka \cite{Eko} (see also \cite{KK}), Lehmer's number $\alpha_L$ is the minimal growth rate~$\tau_1$ among all $\tau_P$ with $P$ a compact hyperbolic Coxeter polygon, and it is realised by the triangle $P=(2,3,7)$ in a unique way.
 In this context, recall Siegel's result that the associated Coxeter group $[3,7]$ yields the (unique) minimal volume quotient space among all hyperbolic 2-orbifolds of finite volume; the second smallest hyperbolic 2-orbifold is given by the compact quotient space $\mathbb H^2/[3,8]$.
 In comparison with $\alpha_L$, the growth rate $\tau_2$ of the triangle group $[3,8]$ has minimal polynomial $t^{10}-t^7-t^5-t^3+1$ and is $\approx1.230391$.
 By looking at the complete list $\mathrm{(L)}$ of all Salem numbers of degree $\le 44$, which is due to Boyd, Mossinghoff and others (for a survey, see \cite{Smyth}; for the list $\mathrm{(L)}$, see \cite{Moss}), the growth rate $\tau_2$ is the seventh smallest Salem number in the list $\mathrm{(L)}$, only.